 Subtitles and Transcript

-03:21 Okay.
-Now I'm going to change gears here.
-Most of you will be happy to know that the rest of the presentation's free, and some of you'll be happy to know that it involves beer.
-(Laughter) There's another thing happening around the country, which is that companies are starting to get concerned about their water footprint.
+3:35 There's another thing happening around the country, which is that companies are starting to get concerned about their water footprint.
 They're concerned about securing an adequate supply of water, they're trying to be really efficient with their water use, and they're concerned about how their water use affects the image of their brand.
-Well, it's a national problem, but I'm going to tell you another story from Montana, and it involves beer.
+Well, it's a national problem, but I'm going to tell you another story from Montana ... and it involves beer.
 I bet you didn't know, it takes about 5 pints of water to make a pint of beer.
 If you include all the drain, it takes more than a hundred pints of water to make a pint of beer.

-05:55 So, working with local water trusts, we created an incentive to do so.
-We pay them to leave their water in-stream.
+5:55 So, working with local water trusts, we created an incentive to do so.
+We pay them to leave their water in stream.
 That's what's happening here.
 This individual has made the choice and is closing this water diversion, leaving the water in the stream.
 He doesn't lose the water right, he just chooses to apply that right, or some portion of it, to the stream, instead of to the land.
-Because he's the senior water rights holder, he can protect the water from other users in the stream.
-Okay?
+Because he's the senior water-rights holder, he can protect the water from other users in the stream.
+OK?
 He gets paid to leave the water in the stream.

-07:57 These transactions create allies, not enemies.
+7:57 These transactions create allies, not enemies.
 They connect people rather than dividing them.
 And they provide needed economic support for rural communities.
 And most importantly, it's working.
 We've returned more than four billion gallons of water to degraded ecosystems.
-We've connected senior water rights holders with brewers in Montana, with hotels and tea companies in Oregon and with high-tech companies that use a lot of water in the Southwest.
-And when we make these connections, we can and we do turn this into this.
+We've connected senior water-rights holders with brewers in Montana, with hotels and tea companies in Oregon, and with high-tech companies that use a lot of water in the Southwest.
+And when we make these connections, we can and we do turn this ... into this.

 8:31 Thank you very much.